ISQA3420GroupProject/ISQA3420/DFDDictionary.md

 #Data Flow Diagram Dictionary

-Corporate Developer: An employee in the IT department who is responsible for managing code streams.
+Corporate Developer: An employee in the IT department who is responsible for managing code stream.

-File:

 Package: